 This can be a good solution for on-demand products and services that are more or less homogenous, i.e. don’t have an insane amount of options (e.g. taxi and delivery services, as opposed to the artwork on Etsy or accommodation on Airbnb).

 - Geolocation (Uber)

 - Zip Code (Instacart, Zeek).

 Uber is the best example of this.
 The app will offer you a taxi with a set price, based on your location.
 In some cases, you will be able to choose the type of car (SUV or a van) if multiple taxis are available near your location.
 Otherwise, you are offered the nearest taxi and can only ask for a replacement if you don’t like it.
 Thus your rider options are very limited and you cannot browse the entire database of drivers and cars, choosing a driver, car brand/model, year, and any type of frills, like an AC.
 All of that is sacrificed for the sake of time and money savings for both the driver and rider.

 The same goes for the Uber drivers that have even fewer options.
 They just see a request and can choose to respond to it or not.

-Another example of the centralized approach in use is the Zeel app, with which you can order a massage on your location (home, office, or hotel) and get it within an hour.
+Another example of the centralized approach in use is the Zeel app, with which you can order a massage at your location (home, office, or hotel) and get it within an hour.